So1ene/SCSS-tips/BEM Naming Convention.md

 !! **Important: **Pay attention to the '**&**' symbol, read more about how it works [<u>here</u>](https://css-tricks.com/the-sass-ampersand/).
 There should be no space between the & and the underscores or dashes.

-!! **Note:** The & symbol makes it so that the 2 lines are put together as one class.
+The & symbol makes it so that the 2 lines are put together as one class.
 So this means that:
 ```css
    SCSS:                                                     CSS: